Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 Reflective practice in teaching, specifically through Tripp's critical incident model, serves as an indispensable tool to evaluate and enhance the quality of educational methods.
 This model revolves around reflecting on challenging incidents by evaluating what has been said or done within the classroom setting.

 Teachers, especially those new to the profession, often grapple with identifying situations for deep reflection.
 Tripp's (1993) method of learning highlights these "critical incidents" stemming from everyday observations in classrooms.
-The levels of reflection can be broadly categorized into three types: surface reflection, superficial reflection, and deep reflection.
+The levels of reflection can be broadly categorised into three types: surface reflection, superficial reflection, and deep reflection.

 • Surface Reflection: A quick reflection on teaching activity, often immediate and reactive.